AgwuChukwuma/Weather-app/README.md

 ## Usage

--Search for weather by city: Type the name of a city in the search input and press Enter.
+- Search for weather by city: Type the name of a city in the search input and press Enter.
--Get weather by geolocation: Click the location button to get weather data for your current location.
+- Get weather by geolocation: Click the location button to get weather data for your current location.